nandanasheri/yolo-detection/README.md

-# yolo-detection
+# FridgePeek

-testing out object detection model w comp vision
+object detection with a computer vision model to detect fridge ingredients and suggest recipes